SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ### entering chroot

-Now change root into our system!
+Now change root into your new system!

 ```bash
 arch-chroot /mnt